Tihomir Pop Asanović: Career

 In the year 1973 Asanović performed on the concerts with the bands YU Grupa and Smak.
 In 1974 he recorded his solo album Majko Zemljo, on which Josipa Lisac, Nada Žgur, Doca Marolt, Dado Topić and Janez Bončina were the singers.
 The members who have played the instruments were Dragi Jelić (guitar), Mario Mavrin (bass), Ratko Divjak (drums), Petar Ugrin (trumpet), Braco Doblekar (congas), Stanko Arnold (trumpet) and other leading Zagreb based musicians.
 Along with Asanović the authors of the songs were Janez Bončina, Dado Topić and Miljenko Prohaska.
 Around 200,000 - 250,000 copies of this album were sold.
 In the year 1976 Asanović has recorded his second solo album titled Pop, for which he wrote the songs with Dado Topić.
 On this album Zdenka Kovačiček and Janez Bončina were the singers.

 With the band September, Asanović recorded two albums and three singles.
 He toured with the band in Soviet Union, United States, Cuba and East Germany.
 Band has recorded their second album Domovina moja while on tour through United States, which lasted 7 months.
 The band disbanded in 1979.

-After a longer break, he returned back to the music business in the year 2018 with the album "Povratak prvoj ljubavi".
+After a longer break, he returned to the music business in the year 2018 with the album "Povratak prvoj ljubavi".
 The LP and CD was released for Croatia Records.
 The album is also featuring Israeli Jazz artist Amir Gwirtzman on the songs Express Novi Sad and Ludo momče Makedonče.

 Asanović has created a public image of an instrumentalist who has regularly played with jazz musicians or toured through Soviet Union as a member of various bands, amongst which were also the band Pro arte.
 Afterwards he distanced himself from the musical scene and focused on the business by opening a musical instruments store.